 Factual Reporting: MOSTLY FACTUAL

 Initiated in 1990 by F. Mitterand and H. Kohl when they signed an agreement to increase cooperation between the two countries, ARTE was founded as a Franco-German television channel.
 ARTE is now a European cultural TV network, and it is made up of two original members, ARTE France and ARTE Deutschland TV GmbH.
-They have one central office based in Strasbourg France as well as 10 European partners.
+They have one central office based in Strasbourg, France, and 10 European partners.
 Currently, Peter Boudgoust is the president.

-ARTE produces a diverse range of cultural programs, documentaries, magazine shows, concerts, short video clips about politics, and more.
+ARTE produces diverse cultural programs, documentaries, magazine shows, concerts, short video clips about politics, and more.
 ARTE broadcasts in six languages; French, German, English, Spanish, Polish and Italian,

 Funded by / Ownership

-ARTE is funded by a combination of public funding (95%) through TV license fees which come from France and Germany and they are also co-funded by the European Union.
+ARTE is funded by a combination of public funding (95%) through TV license fees from France and Germany, and they are also co-funded by the European Union.
 ARTE is a GEIE/EEIG, or European Economic Interest Grouping (legal entity that enables cross-border alliances in the EU) and owned by The two-member companies, which are ARTE France and ARTE Deutschland TV GmbH.
-As a public channel, ARTE states that they do not run any advertising, but they also state they “may generate some income of its own” mainly through sponsorships.
+As a public channel, ARTE states that they do not run any advertising, but they also state they “may generate some income of its own,” mainly through sponsorships.

 Analysis / Bias

-ARTE also produces documentaries which are 55% of the programs such as “Re: The Fall of Hasankeyf Historic Remains Threatened by Rising Waters”, which is bringing awareness to the 12,000 years old Turkish heritage site of Hasankeyf, that is threatened by a hydroelectric dam.
-Another documentary we reviewed is about high-tech surveillance systems that are used by Europe, The United States, and China “7 Billion Suspects The Surveillance Society”.
+ARTE also produces documentaries which are 55% of the programs, such as “Re: The Fall of Hasankeyf Historic Remains Threatened by Rising Waters,” which brings awareness to the 12,000 years old Turkish heritage site of Hasankeyf, which is threatened by a hydroelectric dam.
+Another documentary we reviewed is about high-tech surveillance systems in Europe, The United States use, and China, “7 Billion Suspects The Surveillance Society”.
 The rest of the programs are 25% feature films and 5% featuring the performing arts.